 • Small catch traps

 Much like upholstered furniture, insects and mice love to burrow inside mattresses.
-Worse yet, mattresses can also carry bed bugs, which can rapidly infest a storage facility.
-To keep your mattresses safe, use wraps or slips that specifically state that they are designed to keep out pests.
+Even worse, mattresses can also carry bed bugs, which can rapidly infest a storage facility.
+Instead of using Raid spray to kill bed bugs, use a plastic mattress cover to keep out pests.

 what not to do when stacking boxes in a storage facility